2026 United States Senate election in Maine: Democratic primary

-Campaign

-In April 2025, Jordan Wood became the first Democrat to announce his Senate candidacy.
-Wood previously worked as chief of staff to U.S. Representative Katie Porter, and helped lead the End Citizens United political action committee.
-On August 19, 2025, Sullivan Harbor Master Graham Platner announced his candidacy, receiving the support of organized labor and Vermont Senator Bernie Sanders.
-Progressive, and younger, Democratic senators, like Elizabeth Warren, Chris Murphy, Sheldon Whitehouse, and Andy Kim, have also expressed support for Platner's candidacy, while stopping short of endorsing in the primary, as of October 2025.
-Term-limited Governor Janet Mills was seen as a potential candidate to challenge Collins for months, with many national Democrats (including Senate Minority Leader Chuck Schumer, Senator Kirsten Gillibrand, and the DSCC) encouraging her to run, though others, like Sanders, have publicly discouraged her from running.
-Leaked campaign documents in early October indicated that Mills was set to enter the race shortly, and Mills officially announced her campaign on October 14.
-Mills would be the oldest freshman senator in history, at 79 years old at the start of the term should she be elected, causing some to express concern about her age.
-Mills has said she plans to serve one term should she be elected.
-Several other Democrats have also announced campaigns.
-After Mills' announcement, Democratic candidates Dan Kleban and Daira Smith-Rodriguez withdrew their candidacies and endorsed Mills.
+Platner misconduct controversies

-Shortly after Mills entered the race, Platner came under fire for resurfaced controversial Reddit posts, resulting in his campaign's political director, former state representative Genevieve McDonald, quitting the campaign and calling Platner "unelectable".
-However, Democratic National Committee Chair Ken Martin stated that the comments were not disqualifying, and Platner apologized in a five-minute video posted to social media.
+Shortly after Mills entered the race, Platner came under fire for resurfaced controversial Reddit posts criticizing police officers, calling rural Americans "stupid" and referring to himself as a "communist", resulting in his campaign's political director, former state representative Genevieve McDonald, quitting the campaign and calling Platner "unelectable"; however, Democratic National Committee Chair Ken Martin stated that the comments were not disqualifying, and Platner apologized in a five-minute video posted to social media.
 On October 21, Platner released a video of himself dancing and singing shirtless at his brother's wedding, revealing he had a chest tattoo that resembled the Totenkopf used by Nazi Germany's Schutzstaffel.
-Platner stated he got the tattoo while inebriated with other Marines while stationed in Croatia, mistaking the symbol for a skull and crossbones.
+Platner stated he got the tattoo while inebriated with other U.S. Marines while stationed in Croatia, mistaking the symbol for a generic skull and crossbones.
 He had the tattoo covered, and professed his shame and disgust for getting a tattoo that resembled the fascist insignia.
 Platner also called himself an anti-fascist "supersoldier" in an old Reddit comment.

-On November 12, Wood withdrew from the race to instead run for the U.S. House of Representatives seat in Maine's 2nd congressional district after incumbent Democrat Jared Golden announced he would not seek re-election.
+After the controversies, Democrats such as Senator Chris Murphy defended Platner and said that he "sounds like a human being" who is honest about his mistakes.
+Senator Ruben Gallego called his campaign "authentic" and said that he has "the right to grow out of his stupidity" and is not going to be a "crypto-Fetterman".

+On February 26, 2026, Platner quote-tweeted a clip from Donald Trump's 2026 State of the Union Address, criticizing Trump's speech.
+The clip had been posted by anti-Semitic white supremacist Stew Peters.
+The tweet was deleted hours later, with a spokesperson for Platner's campaign telling The Hill that they were unaware of Peters's views.

+In May 2026, reports surfaced that Platner's wife had alerted his campaign team to explicit messages he was sending to women on the messaging app Kik, expressing concern that the behavior could hurt him politically.
+Additional reports during the same period drew attention to Platner's Nazi-linked tattoos, as well as past social media posts widely described as bigoted.

+In June 2026, The New York Times published an article including allegations of physical abuse and "unsettling" behavior from multiple women.
+In response, Platner told media that his poor behavior was attributed to PTSD from his service in the Marine Corps.
+While he specifically denied the accusations made by one woman, he did not dispute the characterization of his behavior toward a second one.